Teaching Text-to-Image Models to Communicate in Dialog: Experiments

 \subsection{Evaluation Metrics}

-We report the FID~\cite{heusel2017gans} and IS on the PhotoChat test set to measure the image fidelity and quality.
+We employ a diverse set of metrics to measure the fidelity and quality of generated images, including FID~\cite{heusel2017gans}, IS~\cite{salimans2016improved}, and CLIP-I~\cite{rombach2022high}.
 FID measures the distance between generated images and real images.
-A smaller data indicates that the generated images are more closer to the ground-truth.
-IS is a measure of the clarity and diversity of generated images and a larger value indicates a higher quality.
-The FID and IS scores are computed by codes in \url{https://github.com/toshas/torch-fidelity}.
+A smaller FID score indicates that the generated images are more closer to the ground-truth.
+IS is a measure of the clarity and diversity of generated images and larger values mean higher quality.
+The FID and IS scores are computed via \url{https://github.com/toshas/torch-fidelity}.
+CLIP-I evaluates the similarity between generated and ground-truth images and a higher metric indicates that the generated images resemble the ground-truth more closely, which is computed by \url{https://github.com/Taited/clip-score}.